entuland/wesh/README.md

 You can't have two meshes with the same name (during the saving process the mod checks both the temporary meshes that haven't been loaded yet and those that have been already moved to the mod's folder).

-By default, four versions of each mesh will be available (which you can toggle in the interface for each capture):
+By default, four versions of each mesh will be available (which you can toggle in the interface for each capture).

+You can optionally ignore variants and create meshes that rely on RGB colors, more about that in the [RGB Colors](#rgb-colors) section.

 - plain versions: they use flat colors averaged from the colors of each wool block, with a bordered variant